 ‘This made a huge difference to me.
 Not only was I able to continue with my normal course of treatment I was able to minimise my risk and exposure during the pandemic.”

 There are many resources available online sharing the experiences of Nurses in the UK and beyond.
-You can find out more about the personalised care and nursing through the RCN blog and the RCN Nursing Matters Podcast.
+You can find out more about the personalised care and nursing through the RCN Nursing Matters Podcast.